cselab/aphros/examples/107_wasm/aphros.md

 : Surface tension.
 Default is 0

 `spawn_r`
-: radius of circle spawned on mouse click, relative to the domain size.
+: Radius of circle spawned on mouse click, relative to the domain size.
   Default is 0.05

 ## Type `vect`